Pompeo Rails Against China At 'Quad' Meeting With Foreign Ministers In Tokyo

 He and other lawmakers have argued for restricting the use of Chinese smartphone apps on national security grounds, and for subsidizing Japanese companies to move production out of China and back to Japan.

-"As for economic activity which relates to national security," says Nakayama, "under the Japan-U.S. alliance, our basic stance is that we'd like to respond positively to Secretary of State Pompeo's suggestions to work together."
+"As for economic activity which relates to national security," Nakayama said, "under the Japan-U.S. alliance, our basic stance is that we'd like to respond positively to Secretary of State Pompeo's suggestions to work together."

 But Tokyo has also worked to stabilize its economic relations with China.
-Before resigning last month, Abe, Japan's former prime minister, engineered a rapprochement with Beijing after years of frosty ties, with support from businessmen and China-friendly LDP politicians.
+Before resigning last month, Abe, Japan's former prime minister, engineered a rapprochement with Beijing after years of frosty ties, with support from businessmen and China-friendly Liberal Democratic Party politicians.

-The Quad meeting ended and Pompeo left Japan late Tuesday without announcing any major initiatives.
+The Quad meeting ended, and Pompeo left Japan late Tuesday without announcing any major initiatives.

-Ultimately, White argues, the Quad reflects the lack of a coherent U.S. plan to deal with China's rise.
+Ultimately, White argued, the Quad reflects the lack of a coherent U.S. plan to deal with China's rise.

-"The Quad has a fair element of theater to it," he says.
+"The Quad has a fair element of theater to it," he said.
 "And the appearance of meeting and cooperating is, I think, in some ways a substitute for what you might call more concrete and effective action."

 The grouping may yet be useful to Japan, India and Australia, he muses, if they can turn the tables on Washington and cooperate in talking it out of dragging them into a new cold war with China — although he sees that as a long shot, too.